LemonBarsXD/Songsterr-Popup-Blocker/README.md

 # Songsterr Popup Blocker

-**Songsterr Popup Blocker** is a Tampermonkey script designed to enhance your experience on Songsterr by removing intrusive popups and blur effects, ensuring smooth, uninterrupted playback and visible controls.
+**Songsterr Popup Blocker** is a Tampermonkey script designed to enhance your experience on Songsterr by removing intrusive popups, ensuring smooth, uninterrupted playback.

 ## 🚀 Features

-- **Popup Removal**: Automatically removes the annoying "Upgrade to Plus" popup that interrupts your practice sessions.
+- **Popup Removal**: Automatically clicks away the annoying "Upgrade to Plus" popup that interrupts your practice sessions.
-- **Blur Removal**: Clears out unwanted blur overlays that affect the visibility of controls and footer.
-- **Dynamic Blur Detection**: Monitors and removes any new blur-like elements dynamically as the page loads or updates.
-- **Modular and Scalable**: Easily extendable, with the ability to modify or add more elements to remove.

 ## 🛠️ Installation